sipostudent/sipostudent/README.md

 Notable areas of knowledge include, but are not limited to the following:

-- Database Systems---SQL, PostgreSQL, CRUD, Relations, JOINs, Subqueries, Window Functions, Partitions, Data Cleaning, DDL, DML, Relational and Non-Relational Databases

-- Full-Stack Web Development---HTML, CSS, Python, JavaScript, React.js, PostgreSQL, MongoDB, Django, Flask, Docker, Testing, Code Debugging
+- Full-Stack Web Development: HTML, CSS, JavaScript, React.js, Python, PostgreSQL, MongoDB, Django, Flask.
+Able to design, build, and deploy APIs and web applications.

-- Product Management---knowledge includes planning, budget management, and coordinating all project working parts; assessing customer desires and requirements to generate a product that meets those standards; and determining product specifications, production timelines, and in-depth product development plans.
+- Fast-Moving Consumer Goods Product Management: This includes planning, budgeting, and coordinating all project components; analyzing customer desires and requirements in order to develop a product that meets those standards; and establishing product specifications, production timelines, and detailed product development plans.

 <!-- 1.
 The Key Tools
    1. Computer and operating system